matter-labs/zksync-lite-docs/docs/faq/wallets.md

 this because the security invariant is not violated: funds never change the owning hand.
 It requires that the account have never registered a zkSync public key before.

-If you need to withdraw your funds, please fill the following [form](https://docs.google.com/forms/d/1fRLRhFzu2IHSgxITxz8y6iZkl9sNRvS5Z_Us2ZWAQM0/edit).
+If you need to withdraw your funds from such an account, please fill the following [form](https://docs.google.com/forms/d/1fRLRhFzu2IHSgxITxz8y6iZkl9sNRvS5Z_Us2ZWAQM0/edit).

 In the future the process will be fully automated.